Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Introduction

 \begin{itemize}[leftmargin=8mm] \itemsep{.2em} \item \textbf{Poor interpretability:} With SGD, it is hard to monitor the training status.
 For example, when the progress slows down, we may or may not be close to a local minimum, and the local minimum may be spurious. \item \textbf{High sensitivity to hyperparameters:} Back-propagation SGD has several important hyperparameters to tune.
 Every parameter is crucial to the performance, but selecting the parameters can be difficult.
 SGD is also sensitive to the initialization \citep{He15init}. \item \textbf{Vanishing / exploding gradients:} With back-propagation, the gradient at shallower layers can be tiny (or huge) if the deeper layer weights are tiny (or huge). \end{itemize}

 While more advanced back-propagation optimizers such as Adam \citep{Kingma15} can alleviate the above issues, avoiding them entirely can be hard.
-Since convex programs possess the desirable property that all local minima are global, the existing works have considered convexifying the ANN training problem \citep{Bengio06a,Bach17,arora2018understanding}.
-More recently, Pilanci and Ergen proposed ``convex training'' and derived a convex optimization problem with the same global minimum as the non-convex cost function of a one-hidden-layer fully-connected ReLU ANN, enabling global ANN optimization \citep{Pilanci20a}.
-The favorable properties of convex optimization make convex training immune to the deficiencies of back-propagation.
+Since convex programs possess the desirable property that all local minima are global, the existing works have considered convexifying the ANN training problem \citep{Bengio06a, Bach17, arora2018understanding}.
+More recently, Pilanci and Ergen proposed ``convex training'' and derived a convex optimization problem with the same global minimum as the non-convex cost function of a one-hidden-layer fully connected ReLU ANN, enabling global ANN optimization \citep{Pilanci20a}.
+The favorable properties of convex optimization make convex training immune to back-propagation deficiencies.
 Convex training also extends to more complex ANNs such as convolutional neural networks (CNNs) \citep{Ergen21b}, deeper networks \citep{Ergen21a}, and vector-output networks \citep{Sahiner21}.
-This work starts with one-hidden-layer ANNs for simplicity.
-In \cref{sec:otherANN}, we show the possibilities of extending to more complex ANNs.
-One-hidden-layer networks are the simplest ANN instances possessing the vast representation power of ANNs \citep{Hornik91}, and their theoretical analysis helps with understanding more complex networks \citep{du2018gradient,Venturi19}.
+This work begins with one-hidden-layer ANNs for simplicity, and extends to a family of convex ANN training formulations, including the results for two-hidden-layer sub-networks \cite{Ergen21a, Ergen21c} and one-hidden-layer networks with batch normalization \cite{ErgenBatch}.
+Due to space restrictions, the extensions are presented in \Cref{sec:ADMM_ext}.
+Moreover, \citep{belilovsky19a} designed a layer-wise training scheme that concatenates one-hidden-layer ANNs into a deep network, where each layer provably reduces the training error.
+This approach can be combined with this work, ultimately leading toward training deep networks with convex optimization.